interaction-dataset/INTERPRET_challenge_single-agent/README.md

 Note that this instruction is for the **ICCV21** Stage of the INTERPRET challenge with the latest version of INTERACTION Dataset (**v1.2**).
 As for the guidance for the NeurIPS20 stage with the deprecated version of INTERACTION Dataset (v1.1), please check https://github.com/interaction-dataset/INTERPRET_challenge_regular_generalizability_track.
 However, since the v1.1 version is deprecated, we suggest participants to use the latest version of data and submit to the latest stage of competition.

+## Submission Policy
+The provided training data of the INTERPRET challenge may be used for learning the parameters of the algorithms.
+The test data should be used strictly for reporting the final results compared to competitors on the INTERPRET website - it must not be used in any way to train or tune the systems, for example by evaluating multiple parameters or feature choices and reporting the best results obtained.
+We have provided a suggested split between the training and validation sets using the INTERACTION drone dataset, and the participants can choose to use that.
+The tuned algorithms should then be run only once on the test data.

+The evaluation server may not be used for parameter tuning.
+We allow participants to upload the results of their algorithm onto the server and perform all other experiments on the training and validation set.

+The trajectory prediction results will be evaluated automatically and participants can decide whether each evaluation result is public in their submission log pages.
+The default is non-public.

+## Data Format

+For each csv file in the released "train" and "val" folder, the csv's name represents the scene name.
+Each csv file include multiple cases and each case includes all agents' states in 4 seconds.
+Note that some agents may not be fully visible in the 4 seconds.
+In the csv file, each row represents a agent's state at a timestamp of a case and each columns means:

+case id: the id of the case under this driving scenario.

+track_id: the agent id.

+frame_id: the id of the current frame.

+timestamp_ms: the time instant of the corresponding frame in ms.

+agent_type: the type of the agent.
+It is either "car" or "pedestrian/bicycle".

+x: the x position of the agent.
+Unit: m.
+The coordinate system of the agent is a relative coordinate system with respect to some predefined points in our recorded scenes.

+y: the x position of the agent.
+Unit: m.
+The coordinate system of the agent is a relative coordinate system with respect to some predefined points in our recorded scenes.

+vx: the velocity in the x-direction of the agent.
+Unit: m/s.

+vy: the velocity in the y-direction of the agent.
+Unit: m/s.

+psi_rad: the yaw angle of the agent if the agent is a vehicle.
+If the agent is a pedestrian, then this column is empty.
+Unit: rad.

+length: the length(size) of the agent if the agent is a vehicle.
+If the agent is a pedestrian, then this column is empty.
+Unit: m.

+width: the width(size) of the agent if the agent is a vehicle.
+If the agent is a pedestrian, then this column is empty.
+Unit: m.

+For each csv file in the released "test_single-agent" and "test_conditional-single-agent" folder, since they are the input data of the competition, there are the following differences:

+1. There are only 1 second observation of each case.
+The future 3 seconds is the prediction horizon.

+2. Additional columns:  "interesting agent" indicates whether a vehicle is the ego agent of the case where 0 means no and 1 means yes.
+Each case only has one "interesting agent".  "track_to_predict" indicates whether a vehicle is a target agent for the trajectory prediction.
+All target agents are guaranteed to be fully observable in the 1+3 seconds of the raw data.
+Only vehicles are selected as the ego agent or the target agent.
+Regarding how the columns are labeled please check the [main page of the competition](http://challenge.interaction-dataset.com/prediction-challenge/intro).
+Participants are free to decide the strategy of setting "interesting agent" and  "track_to_predict" in the train/val data.

 ## Submission for Sinlge Agent Prediction and Conditional Sinlge Agent Prediction in the ICCV21 Stage

-Please first read [the old guideline](http://challenge.interaction-dataset.com/leader-board-introduction) for the basic information about the input data and submission.
-Most of them still applies.

-The following are the changed parts:

 For each scenario X like (DR_CHN_Merging_ZS0), there should be a single file 'X_sub.csv'.
 The following columns would be used during the evaluation: case_id, track_id, frame_id, timestamp_ms, x1, y1, x2, y2, x3, y3, x4, y4, x5, y5, x6, y6.
+Other columns would be ignored.
 The order of rows and columns could be arbitrary. 'xi, yi' represents the predicted coordinate for the vehicle 'track_id' at 'timestamp_ms' in the modality i.
 Up to 6 modalities would be taken into consideration.
 Participants could submit less than 6 modalities (like only x1, y1).

-In the released data, the column “interesting agent” indicates whether a vehicle is the ego agent and the column “track_to_predict” indicates whether a vehicle is a target agent.
-Only the one vehicle in each case with the 'track_to_predict' column as 1 should has predictions for 30 timestamps.
 Each submission could contain up to 6 modalities where the modality with higher confidence should has smaller index.
 In other words, modalaity 1 has the highest confidence and modality 6 has the lowest.

-Csv files for all scenarios should be packed into **a single zip** file for submission.
+Csv files for all scenarios of a track should be packed into **a single zip** file for submission.

 [DR_CHN_Merging_ZS0_sub.csv](https://github.com/interaction-dataset/INTERPRET_challenge_single-agent/blob/main/DR_CHN_Merging_ZS0_sub.csv) is an example for submission for the scenario DR_CHN_Merging_ZS0.
 Note that this example file only contains the first 3 cases with 4 modalities in each case and the input is random number.